ayoubsvbri/ayoubsabri.github.io/_posts/2019-12-10-printf-uart.markdown

 ![Image](/assets/images/blog/1/schematic.png)

-Our previous configuration was sending the `printf()` messages to the UART2 which was connected to anything (not so smart).
+Our previous configuration was sending the `printf()` messages to the UART2 which was not connected to anything (not so smart).

 Time to fix this!
 Go back to your _STM32CubeMX_ project and replace the UART2 with the LPUART1 keeping the same settings and re-generate the code (make sure that the new changes have been added to the source files; re-add the deleted lines if needed).